Law Offices of Rachel D. Miller

 Area of Practice: Criminal Law

 Year Graduated: 2002

 Before she became a lawyer, Rachel Miller was a debater.
 During college, she dedicated herself to the debate team, honing her public speaking and critical thinking skills at competitions nationwide.
 She enjoyed debating so much that she began looking for careers that would emulate her experience on the team.
-This led Ms. Miller — a native of Northern California — to return to her home turf to attend University of the Pacific, McGeorge School of Law.
+This led Ms. Miller — a native of Northern California — to return to her home turf to attend McGeorge School of Law, University of the Pacific.

 During law school, Ms. Miller worked in a plaintiffs' civil litigation firm and handled traffic trials as an intern with the District Attorney's Office.
 After she received her J.D., Ms. Miller found employment in the offices of a solo practitioner in Placerville, California who specialized in criminal defense, and thus began her career as a criminal law attorney.
 Ms. Miller eventually found her niche as a Deputy Public Defender for El Dorado County.
 "It was a very rewarding job," she notes.